-It is one of the main sources of income for the locals, allowing them to teach surf lessons, set board rentals and the likes.
+It is one of the main sources of income for the locals, allowing them to teach surf lessons, set board rentals, and the likes.

 2. Spend the day Scuba Diving and Snorkeling

-You can dive from ten feet up to 45 feet and you’ll get to enjoy clear waters that allow you to see passing schools of fish, playful turtles and starfishes.
+You can dive from ten feet up to 45 feet, and you’ll get to enjoy clear waters that allow you to see passing schools of fish, playful turtles, and starfishes.

-The most popular time to go scuba diving in Jaco is during December to May.
+The most popular time to go scuba diving in Jaco is from December to May.
 Within this time frame, the giant manta ray comes out and shows its full splendor to fishes and scuba divers alike.

 For the intermediate ones, a dive site with no strong currents will give you both confidence and enjoyment as you play within your capability.

 3. Book a Rainforest Waterfalls Tour

-There will be no shortage of Jaco activities for the adventurous.
+There will be no shortage of things to do in Jaco Costa Rica for the adventurous.
 It is common knowledge that Costa Rica is teeming with lush rainforests that are widely celebrated and are strictly protected at the same time.

-Your tour starts with an ATV ride that takes you deep in the rainforest.
-Afterwards, you will hike along rivers until you reach the waterfalls that give way to natural swimming pools.
+Your tour starts with an ATV ride that takes you deep into the rainforest.
+Afterward, you will hike along rivers until you reach the waterfalls that give natural swimming pools.

 If you are feeling extra extreme, dare to jump off the ledges and into the pools.
-With an average height of 20 feet from the water level, it takes a bit more courage and a sense of adventure in order to brave these jumps.
+With an average height of 20 feet from the water level, it takes a bit more courage and a sense of adventure to brave these jumps.

 If you do not mind leaving Jaco’s confines, you can also consider exploring the Bijagual waterfall.
-This tourist destination is just 20 minutes away from the north of Jaco and is popular to visitors because of its majestic height.
+This tourist destination is just 20 minutes away from the north of Jaco and is popular with visitors because of its majestic height.

 Towering at 600 feet, the Bijagual waterfall is a relatively easy trek.
 There is a handmade two-kilometer trail leading you to the waters.

-The Bijagual village is located next to Carara National Park, so it may be best to plan this day trip along with a visit to the park.
+The Bijagual village is located next to Carara National Park, so it may be best to plan this day trip and a visit to the park.

 4. See what’s in Carara National Park

-The word carara means crocodile when translated, giving you a brief idea about what describes this park.
+The word Carara means crocodile when translated, giving you a brief idea about what describes this park.

 The Carara National Park enjoys two rich ecosystems in one place.
 Its prime location brings the Amazonian and the Mesoamerican jungles to one zone.

 The park is famous with avid birdwatchers because of the wide array of birds sheltering in the reserve.

-If you like to be loaded with as much information about the place as possible, get a local guide to come explore the park with you.
+If you like to be loaded with as much information about the place as possible, get a local guide to come to explore the park with you.

 Before you go back to your hotel, make sure to drop by at the Crocodile Bridge running over the Tarcoles River and check out the American crocodiles inhabiting the waters.